 Note: These training videos are the same videos you will experience when you take the full Fire Safety Principles Level 2 (Fire Warden/Marshal) program.
 Your progress in watching these videos WILL NOT be tracked.
 You may begin the Fire Safety Principles Level 2 (Fire Warden/Marshal) training at any time to start officially tracking your progress toward certification.

 This video is normally available to paying customers.

 You may unlock this video for FREE.
 Enter your email address for instant access.

 In order for fire to establish, it needs three things.
 Oxygen, heat and fuel.
 These three elements are called the fire triangle.

 The first one of these elements is oxygen.
 Oxygen is in the air we breathe, but it can also come from other sources.
-It could come from something such as fertiliser, that has an oxifying agent which actually creates oxygen when it burns.
-Some bleaches and chemicals can create oxygen, but another way of introducing more oxygen to a fire will be through ventillation, from opening a fire door or a window, or having any air coming through from any source.
+It could come from something such as fertiliser, that has an oxidising agent which actually creates oxygen when it burns.
+Some bleaches and chemicals can create oxygen, but another way of introducing more oxygen to a fire will be through ventilation, from opening a fire door or a window or having any air coming through from any source.

 The second component of the fire triangle is heat, this can come from different sources, maybe from sunlight, maybe you are in the kitchen and you are cooking, it can also come from electric heaters, gas heaters, arson or electrical wiring.

 The final element is fuel.
 This can be paper, chemicals, gas, wood or any component which is flammable.

 If we remove any one of these 3 elements from the fire triangle, fire cannot establish.

 Fires can be caused by many things.
 One of these is arson, this is where someone would purposely light a fire in order to cause damage.
 Another thing could be electrical fires, maybe unsafe electrical equipment or where it has damage to the insulation.
 This can cause a fire as well as overloaded electrics.